Serena's Song

-Serena's Song (foaled April 4, 1992) is an American Thoroughbred race horse.
+Serena's Song (April 4, 1992 – March 11, 2026) was an American Thoroughbred racehorse.
 She won 17 graded stakes races, including 11 Grade I (some against males and older mares), in three seasons for $3,286,388 in earnings.

 Background

-Serena's Song is a smaller than average, but athletically built bay mare.
+Serena's Song was a smaller than average, but athletically built bay mare.
 Her sire Rahy was a Grade II winner on turf and Grade I-placed, but was more successful at stud and became notable primarily as a sire of broodmares and racemares.
 Rahy has also sired 2006 U.S. Champion Two-Year-Old Filly Dreaming of Anna, Breeders' Cup Turf winner and European Horse of the Year Fantastic Light, and the outstanding broodmare Mariah's Storm, among other notable horses.
 Serena's Song's dam Imagining, a daughter of Northfields, won two of her 26 races but became a successful broodmare who also produced Grade III winner Vivid Imagination and graded stakes producers River Saint and Serena's Sister.

-Serena's Song was bred in Kentucky by Dr. Howard J. Baker.
+Serena's Song was bred in Kentucky by Howard J. Baker.
 Hall of Fame trainer D. Wayne Lukas bought her at the 1993 Keeneland July yearling sale for $150,000 for Eclipse of Merit owners Robert and Beverly Lewis.